 Yes.
 The state of West Virginia mandates the presence of a lawyer at closing.

-- How to Sell My House West Virginia: Selling a house in West Virginia takes approximately 70 days from list to close.
+- Sell Your House Fast West Virginia: Selling a house in West Virginia takes approximately 70 days from list to close.
 But that’s only if you get offers fast and there are no hiccups in home inspection, appraisal, and closing.
 Here’s how you can sell your house fast and for more cash.

-- How To Sell a House By Owner in West Virginia: Planning to sell your house on your own?
+- How to Sell Property By Owner in West Virginia: Planning to sell your house on your own?
 Check out this guide!

-- Flat Fee MLS West Virginia: Top 7 companies that list your house on the MLS for a flat fee with reviews.
+- West Virginia Multiple Listing Service: Top 7 companies that list your house on the MLS for a flat fee with reviews.

 - Selling a House As Is in West Virginia: If you want to sell your house in WV without incurring any repair charges, then check out this blog on the ‘as-is’ approach.